abhishiek2002/Cpp-DSA/Important Keywords/notes.md

 ## ⚡ 3.
 Inline Functions

 Inline functions are functions where the **function call is replaced** by the **function code** itself at compile time.
+These are used to reduce the function calls overhead.

 ### 🔹 Syntax:
 ```cpp